-Use the app when you are outdoors to automatically record the times and places where you looked for purse-webs.
+Use the app when you are outdoors to record where you looked for purse-webs.
 See the sample forms below.
-You are asked for your name or alias, gps coordinates, how long you searched, substrates examined (trees, shrubs, walls, etc.), if you found purse-webs and if so, how many.
-You can add a photo of the habitat and if you found a web you can take a photo of it for us!
+The app can capture your gps coordinates and you enter your name or alias, how long you searched, substrates examined (trees, shrubs, walls, etc.), and if you found purse-webs.
+You can add a photo of the habitat and a purse-web for us, too!

 Looked but didn't find any purse-webs?
 It is just as important to report 'we looked, but found no webs' as it is to report 'we found webs!'.
 Experience with Atypus snetsingeri suggests that not all likely habitats have the spiders, even when they are found in similar areas nearby.
 The difference may be due to soil or food or some other factor.
-Be a part of figuring out the answers, starting with a map.
+A good map will help us figure that out.

 We'll keep the map on the Home page up to date with data collected by people like you.
 Thanks!